Lucas-Souto/bet/README.md

 # Better Element Template
-BET is a template renderer based on [Maré](https://github.com/Lucas-Souto/mare) Renderer.
+BET is a template renderer based on [Maré](https://github.com/Lucas-Souto/mare).
 It looks like pure HTML, but with steroids.